PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 context separate unless a broader invariant is first proved.
 Run validation sequentially, keep real-model conversions minimal, commit and push coherent units only, and do not create or update a pull request.

+## Diagnostics-free model/layout context characterization: completed state

+The remaining unconsolidated orchestration context inventory contains five types.
+The next coherent boundary consists of the three frozen types that contain exactly `model_ir` and `layout_state` and no callbacks:

+- `SINetPreaddResizeRecoveryContext`;
+- `QuantizedRecoveryContext`;
+- `TerminalAffineConcatSplitRecoveryContext`.

+Their four builders cover six SINet recovery invocations, one safe-binary invocation, six quantized-activation/binary invocations, and eleven terminal affine/concat/split invocations.
+None of the three modules reads a diagnostics attribute or imports the lowerer.
+A Session-shaped `ModelIRPassContext` can already be passed to every builder without production changes: all ordinary invocations receive the exact ModelIR, all layout-enabled invocations receive the exact LayoutState, and the nested safe-binary recovery receives the exact context object.
+Its diagnostics list is never forwarded or observed.

+The three lowerer constructors currently pass the same main `model_ir` and `session.layout_state` identities. `QLinearRecoveryContext` remains outside the boundary because it contains only ModelIR.
+`SINetTerminalLayoutRecoveryContext` also remains outside because it adds a callback to the ModelIR/LayoutState pair.

+Sequential characterization validation completed as follows:

+- focused field, lowerer wiring, behavioral-substitution, exclusion, and import
+  contracts: `12 passed in 0.51s`;
+- the new contract, all three parents, both excluded contexts, shared context, and ordered architecture: `321 passed in 16.99s`;
+- pass efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 10.50s` (`31` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, real-model conversion, or broad corpus suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, runtime pass order, nested context identity, diagnostics, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, replace only those three simple context dataclasses with compatible internal aliases of `ModelIRPassContext`.
+Pass the exact `session.model_ir_pass_context` from their three lowerer construction sites and read ModelIR/LayoutState through the common type.
+Preserve all four builder signatures, stable pass IDs, layout-enabled index sets, and the quantized nested-context identity.
+Update their complete focused suites and the new characterization contract.
+Leave QLinear and callback-bearing SINet terminal unchanged.
+Validate sequentially, commit and push only, and do not create or update a pull request.